PashaTerletskyi/taxi-service/README.md

 # **TAXI SERVICE**
-Simple website. where you can make connection taxi drivers with cars.
+Simple website, where you can connect taxi drivers with cars.

 ## _FUNCTIONS :_